ztimson/Waterloo2014/README.md

 ## Results
  - 1st place in local area, doubling 2nd place's score
- - S1 recieved full points (40) & completed every test
+ - S1 completed every test & recieved full marks (40 points)
- - S2 recieved full points (40) & completed every test
+ - S2 completed every test & recieved full marks (40 points)
- - S3 failed (15 points) because I was rushing to get S4 done
+ - S3 only halfed worked (15 points), I rushed to move onto S4
  - S4 didn't have time to complete

 In hindsight, knowing I only needed to pass 3 problems to advance to nationals, I should have focused on the 3 easiest problems & ensured they all worked instead of rushing the last 2 and it costing me both.